Lev L. Dassin is a partner at Cleary Gottlieb Steen & Hamilton.

-Mr. Dassin served as an Assistant U.S. Attorney for the Southern District of New York from 1992 to 1998, where he prosecuted a wide range of cases involving terrorist acts, racketeering violations, narcotics trafficking, money laundering and white-collar crimes.
-He was a lead prosecutor in the investigation and prosecution of Ramzi Yousef, the mastermind of the 1993 terrorist bombing of the World Trade Center.
-In recognition of his work on that case, Mr. Dassin was honored with the Attorney General’s Award for Distinguished Service.
-He also received the Attorney General’s Award for Exceptional Service for his role in the investigation and prosecution of four other defendants for their participation in the 1993 World Trade Center bombing.
+Dassin was a lead prosecutor in the investigation and prosecution of Ramzi Yousef, who was convicted for the 1993 terrorist bombing of the World Trade Center.
+In recognition of his work on that case, he was honored with the Attorney General’s Award for Distinguished Service.
+Dassin also received the Attorney General’s Award for Exceptional Service for his role in the investigation and prosecution of four other defendants for their participation in the 1993 bombing.